KlestDedja/Bellatrex/ROADMAP.md

 ## Near-term goals (v0.x series)

 - Expand integration tests
-- Expand compatibility up to Python 3.14
+- Expand compatibility up to Python 3.14 (bottleneck is _dearpygui_)
 - Track coverage % in CI and target >80%.
 To reach this:
     - Refactor the GUI code completely, possibly get rid of _dearpygui_

 ### New features

-- Enhance vector representation by using leaf prediction (currently only feature nodes splits are used))
+- Enhance vector representation by including leaf predictions in the representation of the trees.
+The resulting representation could have $d+q$ dimensions, where $q$ is the output dimensionalityt and $d$ is the input dimensionality.
+Currently only feature splits are used to create the tree representation.
+The weight of the extra $q$ dimensions should be controlled by a new parameter.

+- Enhance Bellatrex explanations for multi-output tasks, enable users to:
+    - select a subset of targets to run explanations for;
+    - select a (single) target to run ``plot_visuals()``

 ## Mid-term ideas (future versions)